 Whatever the case, you do not want to expose yourself to these chemicals.

 We don't have much information for you on avoiding APEO exposure.

 We couldn't find good information about APEOs as they relate to cookware, so we're not sure what the dangers are.
 Internet searches for "APEO in cookware" returned mostly Ozeri products, and little else.
 And Ozeri isn't going into any detail about it.

-It's possible that there are no APEOs in cookware (and Ozeri goes a little overboard on their acronym use for marketing purposes), but it's also possible that most makers aren't talking about it simply because it isn't yet part of the public's awareness.
+It's possible that there are no APEOs in cookware (and Ozeri goes a little overboard on their acronym use for marketing purposes), but it's also possible that other makers aren't talking about it simply because it isn't yet part of the public's awareness.

 We don't know.

 We recommend that if you're concerned about APEOs, you do more research on your own.
 Since they don't come up in any cookware searches as an issue, we didn't investigate further.

 APEOs are a different family of organic compounds used in several manufacturing processes.
 They are bad for the environment and are an endocrine disruptor to humans and other mammals.
 We are not certain they are used in making nonstick cookware, as we know of only one company--Ozeri--that mentions them.
 Internet searches for APEO in cookware returned very few results.
 From what we found, APEOs are mosts likely to be found in textiles (so you may want to do more research in that area).

 NMP and NEP